 It’s not huge in itself.
 And if you compare it to rival VPN providers, it’s pretty tiny.

-Then there’s the fact that there’s hardly any information available on its website.
+There’s hardly any information available on AVG’s website.
 I had to rummage through a bunch of support posts to confirm that AVG runs its own in-tunnel, no-logging DNS servers.
 You’d think that with such an anemic feature list, AVG would be eager to put everything it can on there, but no.

 And finally, while the price isn’t bad, there’s no monthly pricing.
 So you either have to buy a one, two, or three-year subscription.
 And that’s a big ask for a provider who gives so little in return.

-On the plus side, it does unblock Netflix on four out of five of its dedicated streaming servers.
-And that’s not bad.
-But compare that to NordVPN and it’s not that great either.
+On the plus side, AVG’s speeds are now very good.
+But so are Surfshark’s, ExpressVPN’s, and NordVPN’s.
+AVG does work with Netflix on four out of five of its dedicated streaming servers.
+That’s not bad, but compare that to NordVPN and it’s not that great, either.

 The big thing going for it is that it appears to work in China and AVG seems dedicated to making sure that works.
 So if you’re based in China, AVG may well be a good option for you.
-But there are others that can do that for you while giving you more privacy and features to boot.
+But there are others that can bypass the Great Firewall while giving you more privacy and features to boot.